open-telemetry/opamp-spec/README.md

 1. Server generates new connection settings and saves it in Server's credentials store, associating the new settings with the Agent instance UID.
-2. Server sends the DataForAgent message that includes [ConnectionSettingsOffers](#connectionsettingsoffers-message) message.
+2. Server sends the ServerToAgent message that includes [ConnectionSettingsOffers](#connectionsettingsoffers-message) message.
 The [opamp](#opamp) field contains the new [ConnectionSettings](#connectionsettings-message) offered.
 The server sets